sdadu2206/90DaysOfDevOps/2024/day24/solution.md

 This docker-compose.yml file does the following:

-- Uses the official Node.js 16 Docker image.
+- Uses Node.js 16 as the base image.
-- Mounts your current project folder to the container’s working directory.
+- Mounts your project folder to the container (/app).
-- Runs `npm install` and `npm start` to set up and start your Node.js app.
+- Runs npm install && npm start to install dependencies and start the app.
-- Maps port 3000 from your container to the host machine, making the app accessible in the browser.
+- Maps port 3000 for browser access.
+- Defines a custom bridge network for container communication.

 ### Step 2: Configure Jenkins to Use Docker Compose 🐳
 In your Jenkins job, go to the Build section and click Add Build Step → Execute Shell.